-- KDE - GNOME
+- KDE (Plasma) - GNOME

-The Ubuntu distribution installed on the lab computers uses a customized version of the GNOME desktop called Unity.
-Documentation for Unity is available HERE, as well as via the desktop itself, once you login to one of the lab machines.
-In our early lab sessions you will become familiar with key features of Unity that will be needed for course work, and it should be a straightforward matter for you to become more expert in its use as the course progresses.
+The Mageia distribution that we are using allows you to select at login time which desktop you wish to use, but the configuration of the lab machines and the course note assume that you are using KDE/Plasma.
+User documentation for KDE is available HERE, as well as via the desktop itself, once you login to one of the lab machines.
+Unfortunately, the KDE documentation often leaves something to be desired.
+However, in our early lab sessions you will become familiar with key features of KDE that will be needed for course work, and I am confident that it will be a straightforward matter for you to become expert in its use as the course progresses.